fanktom/angular-coverflow/README.md

 The directive with all its content is embedded in angular's digest cycle so all values are watchable, etc.

 ## Examples
+Use the Chrome touch overrides or a mobile device to swipe over the covers:

 * [`images.html`](http://southdesign.github.io/angular-coverflow/examples/images.htm)
 * [`endless.html`](http://southdesign.github.io/angular-coverflow/examples/endless.htm)